makaroszkaa/courier_speed/README.md

 - After building the model, the question arises, how correctly interpret the result?

 First of all, you should pay attention to the column with the name `p-value`.
-`P-value` shows the statistical significance of the model.
-It is important that the `p-value` coefficient is less than *0.05*, since the lower the `p-value`, the better the result.
+P-value shows the statistical significance of the model.
+It is important that the p-value coefficient is less than *0.05*, since the lower the p-value, the better the result.
 In the table, the *temperature* predictor is greater than *0.05* and does not depend on the `speed`, so we discard it.